pyiron/pyiron_core/README.md

 pip install .
 ```

-In both cases you will need `npm` on your local machine to build the GUI.
-If you're going the `conda` route, this can be easily installed in your environment with `conda install -c conda-forge nodejs=18`.

-Similarly, for full functionality you will also want `postgres`.
+For full functionality you will also want `postgres`.
-Again, with `conda` this can be installed with `conda install -c conda-forge postgresql`.
+With `conda` this can be installed with `conda install -c conda-forge postgresql`.
 [`pyiron_core.pyiron_workflow.api.util.LocalPostgres`](./pyiron_core/pyiron_workflow/util.py) is a helper tool for configuring your local postgres instance, and is leveraged in the educational notebooks.

 Windows is not currently supported.